 Guiseppe Petacchi: The Ultimate Rolex

 If you’re familiar with the film adaptations of 007, Guiseppe Petacchi may be an unfamiliar name.
-However, his role in 1961’s Thunderball is roughly that of Angelo Palazzi (masquerading as François Derval) as he crashes a Villiers Vindicator in order for Emilio Largo, an agent of SPECTRE, to collect its bombs.
+However, his role in 1961’s Thunderball is roughly that of Angelo Palazzi (masquerading as François Derval) in the film as he crashes a Villiers Vindicator (replaced with an Avro Vulcan on the screen) in order for Emilio Largo, an agent of SPECTRE, to collect its bombs.

 Fleming’s Overall Picture of Watches of the 007 Novels